barnett-labs/Fortress/README.md

 # Fortress

+Execute the following command if you get an interpretor error.

+    1. sed -i -e 's/\r$//' Fortress.sh

 This script will auto install and configure:

 	1. PortSentry:	The Sentry tools provide host-level security services for the Unix platform.
 PortSentry, Logcheck/LogSentry, and HostSentry protect against portscans,